mpolacek/lists/1001-albums.md

 - [ ] 553.
 The Mekons - Fear and Whiskey
 - [ ] 554.
 Big Black - Atomizer
 - [ ] 555.
 Suzanne Vega - Suzanne Vega (1985)
 - [ ] 556.
-The Pogues- Rum Sodomy and the Lash
+The Pogues - Rum Sodomy and the Lash
 - [X] 557.
 Kate Bush - Hounds of Love (1985)
 - [ ] 558.
 Meat Is Murder (The Smiths, 1985)
 - [ ] 559.
 Rain Dogs (Tom Waits, 1985)